 user is created with the minimal set of

-create your own users to perform these operations but if you don't, the default
+create your own users to perform these operations, but if you don't, the default

 cloudsqlimportexport

-user will be used.
+user is used.
 The cloudsqlimportexport

 user is